Differential cross sections for ${{^{12}\mathrm{C}(n,\alpha_{0})}}$, ${{^{16}\mathrm{O}(n,\alpha_{0})}}$ and ${{^{16}\mathrm{O}(n,\alpha_{1,2,3})}}$ between ${{E_n}}$ = 7.2 and 10 MeV with an active-target Time Projection Chamber: Angle integrated cross section

-to account for the limited angular range between $\theta_L$ and $\theta_H$.
-Given our incident neutron energies are not normally distributed, the error bars used represent the total width of the neutron energy spectrum.
+Our incident neutron energies are not normally distributed, arising from the dominant contribution of energy loss through the 7.98-cm-long deuterium gas cell sweeping out many neutron energies, and energy straggling.
+Therefore, the energy error bars used represent the total width of the neutron energy spectrum.
+The cross section error bars correspond to contributions from the integration of errors from the $(n,\alpha)$ differential cross section in combination with counting statistics from the normalisation $^{1}$H$(n,p)$ and do not incorporate model errors due to limited angular range information.
+To compare our data against the evaluation libraries, on Figs.~\ref{fig:total12C} and \ref{fig:total16O} the smeared ENDFVIII.0 cross sections are plotted.
+Here, the cross section is convoluted with our neutron energy spectrum (taking into account changes in width over the total neutron energy range) which should give a comparable cross section value when at the centroid of our data points.
 The values obtained from this method for \c12 are shown in Fig.~\ref{fig:total12C} in comparison with the results of Kuvin \cite{12CnaLANSCE}.
-Good agreement is observed, only with an over-estimated cross section at small neutron energies, as discussed above due to the rapidly rising cross section and broad energy profile of our beam.
-The cross section around the peak at $E_n$~=~9.2 MeV is also smaller than the previously measured results.
-This discrepancy may be attributed to large cross sections at both small and large angles that are outside of our covered angular range.
+Reasonable agreement is observed over much of the energy range, only with an over-estimated cross section at small neutron energies, as discussed above due to the rapidly rising cross section and broad energy profile of our beam.
+The angle-integrated cross section of the current work around the peak at $E_n$~=~9.2 MeV is also smaller than the previously measured results.
+This discrepancy may be attributed to large cross sections at both small and large angles that are outside of our covered angular range and highlight the systematic underestimate possible for strong isolated resonance discussed above, meaning that our angle-integrated cross section differs from the more reliable total cross section results previously obtained.